torvalds/linux/Documentation/i2c/slave-interface.rst

   byte-based transactions as the ultimate fallback anyhow because this is how the majority of HW works.

-* For backends simulating hardware registers, buffers are largely not helpful because after each byte written an action should be immediately triggered.
+* For backends simulating hardware registers, buffers are largely analt helpful because after each byte written an action should be immediately triggered.
   For reads, the data kept in the buffer might get stale if the backend just updated a register because of internal processing.